Neural Surface and Reflectance Modelling from 3D Radar Data: Experiments

 \subsubsection{Memory Usage}

-We compare the memory usage of the different maps to that of point clouds.
-Following \cite{sun_3qfp_2024}, we use the stored network parameters as the map size for SHINE-Mapping and 3QFPI, and the VDB structure storing TDSF values for VDBFusion.
+We compare the memory usage of different map representations to that of point clouds.
+Following \cite{sun_3qfp_2024}, we use the stored model parameters (feature embeddings and MLP weights) as the map size for SHINE-Mapping and 3QFPI, and the VDB structure storing TSDF values for VDBFusion.
+The memory required to store extracted meshes is not included in this comparison.
 As \cref{fig:memory-usage} shows, 3QFPI has the lowest memory usage, increasing only slightly with the number of input frames due to its efficient tri-quadtree representation.
 In contrast, dense point cloud maps require the most memory.
-While 3QFPI achieves a completion ratio comparable to SHINE-Mapping on the \texttt{Radar Forest} dataset, it requires considerably less memory, likely because SHINE-Mapping stores features in a hierarchical octree structure and reconstructs more noise and fine details.
-Compared to VDBFusion, 3QFPI reconstructs more geometric details (see \cref{fig:mesh_quality_comparison}), with slightly lower memory usage.
+While 3QFPI achieves a completion ratio comparable to SHINE-Mapping on the \texttt{Viking Hill} dataset, it requires considerably less memory, likely because SHINE-Mapping stores features in a hierarchical octree structure and reconstructs more noise and fine details.
+Compared to VDBFusion, 3QFPI reconstructs more geometric details (see \cref{fig:mesh_quality_comparison}) while using slightly less memory.